Stung by defeat, Romney ready to right tax "mistake"

 "We live in a very complex world and we can't put a novice in such a high place, as we did in 2008," he said.

-Romney has painted Gingrich as a "Washington insider" and signalled on Sunday he will step up that line of attack going forward.
+Romney has painted Gingrich as a "Washington insider" and signaled on Sunday he will step up that line of attack going forward.

 The more moderate electorate in Florida may help Romney, who has failed to consolidate conservative support despite his longtime front-runner status and had hoped to wrap up the nomination after Texas Governor Rick Perry and former Utah Governor Jon Huntsman bowed out last week.